share

 Mother and baby sperm whales in the Azores (image via Wikimedia Commons).

 Females and calves live in reproduction groups of 20 to 25 individuals.
-Loners in general, or living in small groups of up to 6 individuals, the older males join the females and calves during the mating season, but just for a few hours.
-Holding the record for deep-diving, an adult male sperm whale is able to reach depths below 3000 meters (> 10,000 feet) and to be submersed for more than 2 hours.
+The older males join the females and calves during the mating season, but just for a few hours.
+An adult male sperm whale is able to reach depths below 3000 meters (> 10,000 feet) and to be submersed for more than 2 hours.
 In these deep waters, they hunt for large squid which can also reach up to 18 meters in length.
-It must be a strange wild hunt in the dark – the scars on the skin of some sperm whales caused by the huge tentacles of large squid can often be spotted.
+It must be a strange wild hunt in the dark.
+The scars on the skin of some sperm whales caused by the huge tentacles of large squid can often be spotted.

 Sea turtles, sharks and flying fish are some of the other sea creatures often sighted during whale-watching trips around the Azores.